dom-robinson/raspberry-noaa/WRX-BUILDNOTES.md

 sqlite> DELETE FROM decoded_passes WHERE ID=36;
 sqlite> .quit
 ```

-Note there is also 'prune.py' which will remove the oldest 10 images from the system: this can be automated but for now I am not doing this until Disc is at around 70%.
+*Note there is also 'prune.py' which will remove the oldest 10 images from the system: this can be automated but for now I am not doing this until Disc is at around 70%.*

-# ----